chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 So, we need an annual dataset of firms with three sets of variables: (1) investment,  (2) technology, and (3) risks.
 I've provided the first two in (A, described below), but **you'll need to develop five measures of risk on your own using the text in firm 10-K filings.**

-**A.** Provided for you: variables describing investment (CAPX and R&D, **both scaled by last year's assets, and when I say CAPX and R&D I always mean the scaled versions**) and technology (various patent measures)
+**A. Provided for you:.** variables describing investment (CAPX and R&D, **both scaled by last year's assets, and when I say CAPX and R&D I always mean the scaled versions**) and technology (various patent measures)
-  - "2007_inv_and_tech.dta", which is in the [usual place](https://github.com/LeDataSciFi/lectures-spr2020/tree/master/assignment_data)
+  - "2007_inv_and_tech.dta", which is in the [usual place](https://github.com/LeDataSciFi/lectures-spr2020/tree/master/assignment_data) and can be downloaded similarly
   - This sample includes data for **2007 and 2008** fiscal years for ~200 firms
   - **This data also includes variables that will help you find the 10-K filing online**

-**B.** You'll need to get: Variables describing risks a firm faces
+**B. You'll need to create:** Variables describing risks a firm faces

+  - At this point in the class, you probably aren't aware of any sophisticated language techniques, and that's fine!
+Simply looking for the "topic" (e.g. patent litigation) probably suffices.
+    - Be careful: you might need to make sure the topic is being discussed in the context (near) of risk.
+E.g. "Patent" is often talked about without invoking risks.
-  - Possibilities not limited to: antitrust; litigation - e.g. patent, consumer, class action; real estate; inflation; commodity; supply chain; natural disasters; weather; employees (fraud, compensation, departure); changes in tax policy; currency rates; regulatory approval; reputation; refinancing
+  - Some risks you could look to measure include, but are not limited to: antitrust; litigation - e.g. patent, consumer, class action; real estate; inflation; commodity; supply chain; natural disasters; weather; employees (fraud, compensation, departure); changes in tax policy; currency rates; regulatory approval; reputation; refinancing
   - Prof. Kathleen Hanley [has a recent paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2792943) on risks.
 It focuses on financial firms, which isn't our sample, but nevertheless, it contains a long list of risks in Table 5 you might find interesting.
   - Pick a risk type (e.g. antitrust) and come up with 3 different ways to measure it from the text.
   - Pick a second risk type and create a measure for it (you only need to do one, but you can do more)
   - Pick a third risk type and create a measure for it (you only need to do one, but you can do more)

-Let's get started
+## Let's get started

 1. Again, read the homework guidelines.
 2. Click on the invitation link I sent to you and accept the assignment on GitHub.
 This will create a repo.